Drift trikes are such great fun, so it’s understandable that you’re excited to find yourself (or your kid) the best shiny trike out there.

 Are Drift Trikes Legal in Australia?
 Guidelines and Standards

-We all can attest that drift trikes are one of the most fun vehicles to use.
-There are times I want to get drift trikes for myself and my kids.
+We can all attest that drift trikes are one of the most fun vehicles.
+So there are lots of time I want to get drift trikes for myself and my kids.

 But, I have always wondered about the laws regarding the “legality” of trikes in Australia.
 My curiosity led me to my research, and I discovered that many people have been asking the same question, “Are motorised drift trikes street legal?”